highbyte/dotnet-6502/tools/vscode-extension/README.md

 **Stepping through disassembly:**

 Once the Disassembly view is open, you can continue stepping with **F10** (Step Over) or **F11** (Step Into).
-The disassembly view will update to show your current position, and the Variables view continues to show register values.
+VS Code automatically sends `instruction` granularity for steps in this view, so each press advances exactly one CPU instruction.
+The Variables view continues to show register values.

 **Returning to source code:**